Florida city permit guide

 City plus county overlap

-A restaurant can need Miami Beach local items and a Miami-Dade County receipt at the same time.
+Miami Beach local items and the Miami-Dade County receipt can both apply to the same restaurant.

 DERM and waste rules can appear